lawsonM525/csc-251-final-project/contribution.md

-Quinn developed the initial skeleton of the project, beginning with target validation to ensure it was both valid and active.
-She also implemented the connect scan functionality.
-Malaz contributed the SYN scan, refined the main function, and tested the output using a known target.
-Michelle implemented the UDP scan and handled the multithreading logic.
-She was also responsible for writing the project documentation.
+# Team Contributions

+## Quinn
+- Developed the initial skeleton of the project
+- Implemented target validation to ensure targets were both valid and active
+- Created the connect scan functionality

+## Malaz
+- Implemented the SYN scan functionality
+- Refined the main function
+- Tested the output using known targets

+## Michelle
+- Implemented the UDP scan functionality
+- Handled the multithreading logic
+- Wrote the project documentation (hi 🫶)